 5.9.2.3 Collaboration Scenario 3

 Both the 5GMSu AS and 5GMSu AF are present.
 The 5GMSu AS resides in the external domain and does not follow 5GMS protocols and formats.
-The 5GMSu AF is used for network near services.
+The 5GMSu AF is used to interact with the 5G System, e.g. for dynamic policy invokation or other network features .

 Figure 5.9.2.3-1: Collaboration 3